Adevinta acquires eBay’s Classifieds business unit in $9.2B deal – TechCrunch

 Consolidation continues apace in the world of e-commerce, and today it was the turn of the classified ads market.
-Today, eBay announced that it had reached a deal to sell off its Classifieds business unit to Adevinta, a Norway-based classified ads publisher majority owned by Norwegian publisher Schibsted.
+Today, eBay announced it had reached a deal to sell off its Classifieds business unit to Adevinta, a Norway-based classified ads publisher majority owned by Norwegian publisher Schibsted.
 The deal is valued at $9.2 billion, which includes eBay getting $2.5 billion in cash and 540 million Adevinta shares.
 The deal makes eBay a 44% owner of Adevinta, with a 33.3% voting stake.

 Adevinta’s interest in eBay was reported earlier in the week, but with the deal coming at a much lower valuation, of $8 billion.

 More generally, it caps off months of speculation about the future for the classifieds business, which has come out of long-term pressure spurred by activist investors for eBay to rationalise what had once been a sprawling e-commerce business empire (advocating for a reverse Amazon, I guess you could say).
-That included not just its marketplace, but classified ads, payment services (PayPal, which got spun out as a separate company), and ticketing (Viagogo acquired its Stubhub business in a $4 billion deal last year, although that is now facing some regulatory scrutiny.).
+That included not just its marketplace, but classified ads, payment services (PayPal, which got spun out as a separate company) and ticketing (Viagogo acquired its Stubhub business in a $4 billion deal last year, although that is now facing some regulatory scrutiny).

 Now, all three of those business units are no longer a part of eBay.

 Adevinta is in 15 countries and prior to this deal had 35 digital products and websites.
-Ebay meanwhile owns 12 brands in 13 countries around the world, but the business has been hard-hit by the coronavirus crisis.
+Ebay meanwhile owns 12 brands in 13 countries around the world, but the business has been hard hit by the coronavirus crisis.
 In the last quarter, eBay said that Classifieds brought in revenues of just $248 million, down 3% on an as-reported basis and remaining flat on a FX-Neutral basis.
 For some context, eBay’s Marketplace unit brought in revenues of $1.9 billion in the same period.

 The overlap will mean a classified ad footprint of 20 countries, and the companies believe that some $150 million – $185 million in synergies will be reached through the combination.